 *** At one time Frik is shown writing fairy tales, so that Mab and he will be remembered.
 Mab is dismissive of this, but Frik seems to keep all options open.
 Perhaps he has seen the triumph of Christianity.

 * HilariousInHindsight: Just look at the [[http://l6.sphotos.l3.fbcdn.net/hphotos-l3-snc4/hs924.snc4/73703_160452923992985_100000848364812_285470_1298358_n.jpg costume]] MartinShort wore as Frik, and consider that Morgan is played by HelenaBonhamCarter.

-** This isn't the last time Lena Headey would play a [[GameOfThrones queen cheating on her husband with one of his knights]].
+** This isn't the last time Lena Headey would play a [[Series/GameOfThrones queen cheating on her husband with one of his knights]].

 * IronWoobie: Merlin himself.